vimpunk/hugo-blog/content/posts/rust-bittorrent-engine.md

   messages via channels is very cheap as, depending on the channel implementation, it most likely uses a lock-free queue, making it probably the only place that CPUs have to synchronize among each other.
+[^stay_tuned_how]: E.g. you can add this blog to your RSS reader, but I'll also be posting to reddit.com/r/rust and news.ycombinator.com.
+[^tick_freq]: Ticks occur once a second because stats don't need to be sent more frequently, and nothing else internally requires more frequent ticks.
+By the way, most clients update their UI once a second or even once every few seconds, so there is little need to do more work than that.
+But of course there may be other use cases, so this will likely be configurable in the future.